 Is it not the same?
-Did you just think of this at the top of your mind?
+Did you think of this at the top of your mind?
 Exactly!
 More than 90% believe so.
-But the difference between ERP and POS is a vast topic for discussion, and both serve different needs.
+It is not ERP POS or even ERP and POS.
+It is always ERP Vs. POS.
+But the difference between ERP & POS systems is a vast topic for discussion, and both serve different needs.
 It looks like the classic maze puzzle where you keep ending up in the same place.
 Don’t worry.
 I will help you find the door out.

 So, what is POS?

 The Point-of-Sale (POS) is an integral part of the point of purchase and refers to the place/location at which a customer makes a payment.
 But the Point-of-Sale software is not merely a cash register anymore.
 It has come a long way and has become a business booster.
 Thanks to rapid innovations happening in business every day.
 A POS software is not just the digital version of a cash register.
 Still, it has turned out to be a one-stop solution that addresses all the diverse business needs and helps automate the process, simplify the operations, and service customers well.
 POS helps streamline the operations right from purchasing, inventory management, sales, customer management, and accounts by integrating with hardware devices like payment terminals, weighing scales, barcode scanner, and printer, acting as a powerful tool for running a business successfully.